 Also, conversations in a virtual environment are less fluid and conducive to brainstorming innovative ideas.

 Meeting business surveys have shown that face-to-face meetings are more effective in meeting expectations related to morale, recognition, and trust, and ultimately achieving business goals.

 “Nine in ten say meetings improve their ability to close deals (93%), network (90%) and grow professionally (88%),” as the survey states.

 Furthermore, it seems like technology fails to substitute for direct human interaction when it comes to reaching a consensus on important business decisions.

 “Face time is key to maintaining relationships, absorbing the passion of your business, and allowing an easier flow of ideas,” shares Mark Briskin, general manager of the New York Helmsley Hotel, who participated in the Forbes survey.

 Company culture is important for attracting and retaining the employees your business needs to succeed.
 While there’re various ways to keep the spirits high even if the team works remotely, it might be worthwhile to consider including safe in-person brainstorming and collaboration sessions into the mix.

-There’re many benefits to in-person social interaction - from bonding with co-workers to using the time together to network and brainstorm new ideas.
-This can happen both within the company or in a wider community of like-minded professionals like the one we’re proud to have at Campus X.
+There’re many benefits to in-person social interaction - from bonding with co-workers to use the time together to network and brainstorm new ideas.
+This can happen both within the company and in a wider community of like-minded professionals like the one we’re proud to have at Campus X.